kamilaworonicz-ba/digital-editorial-workflow/README.md

 **In scope:**

 - Shared interactive layout preview for the Managing Editor and DTP Specialist
-- Text-only trial editing for body text, headings and captions
+- Text-only trial editing for body text, headings, and captions for figures and charts
 - Review of photographs, illustrations and captions within the full page layout
 - Digital annotations with `Open` / `Resolved` status
 - Consolidated tracking of outstanding corrections with direct navigation to their location